El Cerrito Plaza station

 El Cerrito Plaza station is a Bay Area Rapid Transit (BART) station in El Cerrito, California, located adjacent to the El Cerrito Plaza shopping center.
 It primarily serves southern El Cerrito, northern Albany, and Kensington, along with nearby portions of Berkeley and Richmond.
 Nearly identical in form to El Cerrito del Norte station, El Cerrito Plaza station has two side platforms serving the line's two elevated tracks, with a fare lobby underneath.
 The Ohlone Greenway runs through the station area.
+The station is served by the Orange and Red lines.

+History

+The BART Board approved the name "El Cerrito Plaza" in December 1965.
 The station opened on January 29, 1973.
 As with El Cerrito del Norte station, the escalator walls feature tile mosaics by Alfonso Pardiñas.
 UC Berkeley music professor Jorge Liderman committed suicide at the station on February 3, 2008.

-The elevators to the platforms are outside of the paid area.
-BART plans to add a dedicated faregate for each elevator in 2022.
+Conceptual plans for modernization of the two El Cerrito stations were released in December 2013.
+Thirteen BART stations, including El Cerrito Plaza, did not originally have faregates for passengers using the elevator.
+In 2020, BART started a project to add faregates to elevators at these stations.
+Two new faregates at El Cerrito Plaza were installed in May 2022.

+In 2018, BART and the city of El Cerrito signed a memorandum of understanding to begin planning for transit-oriented development to replace surface parking lots at the station.
+A developer was chosen in November 2020.
+A total of six buildings with about 750 residential units are planned.
+Per BART policy to limit parking replacement at urban stations, BART parking will be reduced from 761 spaces to 145 spaces.
+The first building was approved by the city in 2023.
+The north parking lot will close in November 2025 for construction of the first building.
+Construction of all buildings is expected to take about four years.

 Bus connections

 Busways on both sides of the station serve a number of AC Transit bus routes: